-The crown jewels of the rosette-forming succulents, easy-care Echeveria come in a rainbow of colors and can be easily found at nurseries.
-Some of our top picks include rose-colored E. 'Afterglow', frilly-edged E. Blue Curls', deep purple E. 'Black Prince', and pearly lavender E. 'Perle von Nurnberg'.
+The crown jewels of the rosette-forming succulents, easy-care Echeveria, come in a rainbow of colors and can be easily found at nurseries.
+Our top picks include rose-colored Echeveria 'Afterglow', frilly-edged Echeveria Blue Curls', deep purple Echeveria 'Black Prince', and pearly lavender Echeveria 'Perle von Nurnberg'.
 All Echeverias perform splendidly in containers and grow well in garden beds in mild-summer areas.

-The fleshy rosettes of Aeonium come in a rainbow of colors, from lemon yellow (Aeonium 'Sunburst') to deep maroon (Aeonium 'Zwartkp'), and take little water to thrive.
-With their bold forms and upright growth habit, they are a natural choice for accent plants in garden beds and containers.
+The rosettes of Aeoniums come in a rainbow of colors, from lemon yellow (Aeonium 'Sunburst') to deep maroon (Aeonium 'Zwartkop'), and take little water to thrive.
+Their bold forms and upright growth habit make them a natural choice for accent plants in garden beds and containers.

-The fleshy rosettes of most Dudleyas are covered by a chalky powder giving them the appearance of being freshly dusted with powdered sugar.
-To keep the powder from washing off, grow varieties such as Dudleya brittonii in areas sheltered from heavy rain such as on sunny covered patios or on bright windowsills.
+The juicy leaves of most Dudleyas are covered by a chalky powder giving them the appearance of being freshly dusted with powdered sugar.
+To keep the powder from washing off, grow varieties such as Dudleya brittonii in areas sheltered from heavy rain, such as sunny covered patios or bright windowsills.

-Mostly from South Africa, Aloes vary widely in form and size from 6-inch (15 cm) miniatures (Aloe humilis) to tree varieties (Aloe x caesia).
+Mostly from South Africa, Aloes vary widely in form and size, from 6-inch (15 cm) miniatures (Aloe humilis) to tree varieties (Aloe ×caesia).
 These showy succulents make great accents to Spanish-style and desert gardens.

 There is more to Crassula than the common Crassula ovata.
 This diverse genus from South Africa includes mat-forming types with magenta flowers (Crassula schmidtii) and varieties that grow in braid-like geometric patterns (Crassula muscosa).
 All thrive with little water and well-draining soil.

-The tightly packed rosettes of Sempervivum spread by forming tiny off-shoots from parent rosettes.
+The rosettes of Sempervivum spread by forming tiny off-shoots from parent rosettes.
 Many are native to the mountains of Europe and can be more cold-hardy than their Echeveria counterparts.
-Color and shape vary widely among hybrids, with some forming intricate filaments across each rosettes (Sempervivum arachnoideum).
+Color and shape vary widely among hybrids, with some intricate forming filaments across each rosette (Sempervivum arachnoideum).

-The plump rosettes and mounding growth habit of Graptopetalum give them visual weight in borders and large containers.
-On rocky slopes and areas without foot traffic, they make excellent ground covers.
-If plants get too leggy, snap off long-stemmed rosettes and allow to root in dry soil for more plants.
+The plump leaves and mounding growth habit of Graptopetalum give them visual weight in borders and large containers.
+They make excellent ground covers on rocky slopes and areas without foot traffic.
+If plants get too leggy, snap off long-stemmed rosettes and allow them to root in dry soil for more plants.

 The leaves of Kalanchoe vary from paddle-shaped (Kalanchoe luciae) to ones that resemble fuzzy elephant ears (Kalanchoe beharensis).
 Most are native to Madagascar and South Africa and grow well in full sun or light shade (in hot summer climates) with little care.

-The cylindrical, silvery-blue leaves of this low-growing succulent provide year-round interest in mild climates.
+The cylindrical silvery-blue leaves of this low-growing succulent provide year-round interest in mild climates.
 Add to garden beds for calming swaths of blue or grow in containers in full sun.
-Most common species are Senecio mandraliscae and slightly smaller Senecio serpens.
+The most common species are Senecio mandraliscae and slightly smaller Senecio serpens.